-Patchwork Jazz Orchestra are a London-based millennial big band that has no leader but a variety of composers using the ensemble as a platform for fresh sounds and ideas.
+Patchwork Jazz Orchestra are a London-based millennial big band that has no leader, but a collective of composers using the ensemble as a platform for fresh sounds and ideas.
 A factory of sound, materialising the musical fantasies of a new generation of jazz musicians.

-With such a melting pot of influences and characters, the music ranges from luscious and sweet melodies to broad walls of sound, from drum and bass to funeral marches, from fairytale ballads to calypso.
-The musical glue binding it together are the 17 musicians that power the vibrations and their universal passion for improvisation.
-Drawing on the wealth of history of the big band format, PJO have revamped it into a well-oiled machine that embraces a modern day philosophy of music making.
+With such a melting pot of influences and characters, the music ranges from luscious and sweet melodies to broad walls of sound; from drum and bass to funeral marches; from fairytale ballads to calypso.
+The musical glue binding it together are the seventeen musicians that power the vibrations and their universal passion for improvisation.
+Drawing on the legacy of the big band format, PJO have reframed it into a well-oiled machine that embraces a modern day philosophy of music making.

 Having already met through other smaller ensembles and subgroups, many members of the band had a desire not only to play more large ensemble music, but to have the opportunity and environment to write for it.
 Ideas for the band began forming in early 2014, and in November that year the 17-piece group made its debut to a sell out audience at the London Jazz Festival.